 Read this booklet very carefully.
-On the Year 11/12 Online Information Evening on Wednesday 22 July at 7.00pm in the TM Hall, you will have an opportunity to ask general questions and to consult specialist teachers of the subjects outlined in this booklet.
+On the Years 11/12 Information Evening, you will have an opportunity to ask general guestions and to consult specialist teachers of the subjects outlined in this booklet.

-Students will receive an email with instructions on how to select your subjects online.
-Subject selection must be made by Thursday 6 August so the lines may be drawn up.
+Students will receive an email with instructions on how to select your subjects online shortly after this evening.